manjarisaxena/manjari-saxena-jecrc-celebal-excellence-intern/Week7/README.md

 - Multi-turn follow-up question handling using `chat_history`.
 - Persist Pinecone namespace per document set instead of per session, so users can return to previously uploaded documents.
-- Deploy to Streamlit Community Cloud for shareable public access.

 ---